Step-by-Step Guide

 Deploy the AI Support Agent with RAG and Escalation Logic

 Set up your AI support agent connected to the knowledge base via RAG retrieval.
 Configure the agent's system prompt with clear instructions about its role, tone, and behavior.
 Define how it should greet customers, how it should handle different types of inquiries, and when it should escalate to a human agent.
-Include guidelines about what the agent should never do, such as making promises about refunds it is not authorized to offer.
+Include guidelines about what the agent should never do — like making promises about refunds it isn't authorized to offer.

 4